isomerpages/moe-sst/pages/Preparation for 2024 S1.md

 ###### 2.4 SST Official Social Media Platforms

 For regular updates on our students,  school events and achievements, follow our official social media platforms: [Facebook](https://www.facebook.com/ssts.1technologydrive/), [Twitter](https://twitter.com/SSTSingapore?lang=en), and [YouTube](https://www.youtube.com/user/SSTSingapore).

+###### 2.5 Acceptable Use Policy (AUP)

+The AUP is intended to prescribe effective, ethical and lawful use of ICT resources by students and ensure a conducive and safe virtual environment in our learning community.
+This policy applies to the use of the ICT resources owned and managed by SST, as well as those brought in for use by students in SST.
+All students are to comply with this policy.

+Students and parents will be briefed about the terms of AUP during the Secondary 1 Orientation and Parent Engagement Session, respectively.
+Parents are encouraged to go through the AUP with the students before accepting the AUP in electronic form.

+Click [HERE](http://studentsblog.sst.edu.sg/p/acceptable-use-policy-aup.html) to view the AUP**